 - Identify one or more people who can come into your home at a moment’s notice to care for and console your animals until their long-term care is set.
 It is important for the person to be familiar with your animals and vice versa.

 - Files should be kept at your home on each of your companions; these files will be helpful in an emergency as well as for finding new homes, if necessary.
 The files should include, at a minimum, names to contact in an emergency; your animals’ names, ages and genders; the name and location of your veterinarian; your animals’ diets, feeding schedules, personalities, likes and dislikes; and a description of their current lifestyle.
 The files should be updated at least once a year, and critical information should be carried in your wallet as well.

 - Select a long-term caretaker(s) for your animals, which should be someone you trust.
 It is a good idea to name one or more backups, if possible.

 - Consult your solicitor to complete your plans.
 You should consider providing for the future of your companion animals in your estate plans.

-- Put an “animals in here” sticker somewhere in your house if you have animals who might hide from strangers.
+- Put an “animals in here” sticker on your door or window for emergencies, especially if you have animals who might hide from strangers.